CassieMarie0728/my-awesomeness/README.md

 - [DOT00/Dot-Hunt-Usernames](https://github.com/DOT00/Dot-Hunt-Usernames) - Hunt down social media accounts by username across social media
 - [Deadman0451/Fontaine-Editor](https://github.com/Deadman0451/Fontaine-Editor) - A modern, multi-platform manuscript editor.
 - [EddieHubCommunity/BioDrop](https://github.com/EddieHubCommunity/BioDrop) - Connect to your audience with a single link.
 Showcase the content you create and your projects in one place.
 Make it easier for people to find, follow and subscribe.
+- [EuclidStellar/LexicraftAI](https://github.com/EuclidStellar/LexicraftAI) - We build what writer's love :) An Open Source magical tool for writing books and novels built by : @euclidstellar https://deepwiki.com/EuclidStellar/LexicraftAI
 - [FortAwesome/Font-Awesome](https://github.com/FortAwesome/Font-Awesome) - The iconic SVG, font, and CSS toolkit
 - [IDisposable/social-media-search](https://github.com/IDisposable/social-media-search) - Chrome extension to expedite searching on Social Media Sites
 - [JCodesMore/ai-website-cloner-template](https://github.com/JCodesMore/ai-website-cloner-template) - Clone any website with one command using AI coding agents